Radiation tolerance of online trigger system for COMET Phase-I: Analysis and Results

 The error counters for both CRAM and BRAM were observed to increase linearly with neutron fluence levels as shown in Figure \ref{LINEAR}.
 This figure visualises the linear trend of accumulated errors with accumulated neutron fluence.
 This is important as it shows that the systematic uncertainty during the measurements was relatively small even with instability in the neutron beam and changes to the position of the COTTRI FE board with respect to the neutron source.

-The error rates shown in Table \ref{tabCRAMBRAM} are consistent with the previous measurements performed with a previous COTTRI FE board that utilised a different Kintex-7 FPGA \cite{b9} when differences between the FPGA used are considered i.e. logic cells and surface area.
+The cross sections shown in Table \ref{tabCRAMBRAM} are consistent with the previous measurements performed with a previous COTTRI FE board that utilised a different Kintex-7 FPGA \cite{bPrevStudy} when differences between the FPGA used are considered i.e. logic cells and surface area.
+These measurements are also consistent with recent literature such as the energy dependent cross sections measured in \cite{bCSE}.